Haven1

 At blockchain genesis, Haven1 will designate nine (9) highly reputable and globally trusted businesses as the Validator Partner Council.
 Each validator will undergo a rigorous screening process to ensure they are trusted, reputable, and capable of executing the necessary functions to validate transactions on Haven1.

 These entities, recognized for their reliability, are responsible for ensuring the security, stability, and integrity of the network.
-Validators receive network-based compensation for securing transactions, supporting governance functions, and ensuring operational integrity.
+Validators receive network-based incentives for securing transactions, supporting governance functions, and ensuring operational integrity.

 This rigorous selection and screening process significantly mitigates the risk of malicious behavior on the network and ensures that Haven1’s validators remain committed to maintaining security and trust.